 Creativity is more than tangible art.
 It’s in the way you think, your approach to business, and the way you interact with people.
 Creativity needs to be fostered and taken care of.
 That’s the reason why my house is the perfect place for a creative junky to get inspired.

-I’ve got mind maps in the kitchen, podcasts always playing on the speakers, entrepreneur books in my bookcase.
-I’ve got a variety of magazines in my living room, a vision board in my bedroom, & journals on every surface.
+I’ve got mind maps in the kitchen, podcasts always playing on the speakers, a variety of books in my bookcase.
+There are hundreds of magazines in my living room, a vision board in my bedroom, & journals on every surface.

 INSPIRED BY READING